minemidnight/whatnow-api-docs/reference.md

 #CDN Images

 All thumbnails, avatars and other pictures necessary will be hosted on the CDN (base url: `cdn.whatnow.com`).
-Any time this data is present, it will return the relative path of an image on the CDN.
-For example, an avatar of a user holds the data `317876126770790400.png`, then the link would be http://cdn.whatnow.com/317876126770790400.png
+Any time this data is present, it will return the file (name.ext) of an image on the CDN.
+For example, an avatar of a user holds the data `317876126770790400.png`, so the link would be http://cdn.whatnow.com/317876126770790400.png for the real image.